gitops-jml/gitops-with-rhacm/README.md

 - look at gitops-with-rhacm/rhacm-def/apps/apps-group1 folder\
 This folder contains the RHAACM channels definitions for the group of applications and all the RHACM custom resources definitions for all the applications of the group

+- look at gitops-with-rhacm/deployables/apps/apps-group1/app1/base\
+This folder contains the definitions for a kubernetes deployment and a service (you can ignore the kustomization.yaml for the moment)

 - create the RHACM Custom resources for app1 from files\
 `cd gitops-with-rhacm/rhacm-def/apps/apps-group1; oc apply -f petclinic-channel.yaml; oc apply -f apps1`